slarwise/yamlls/README.md

 ## Potential TODO's

-- [ ] Put validation diagnostics on the correct line
+- Put validation diagnostics on the correct line
-- [ ] Support multi-document yamls
-- [ ] Use a better documentation previewer, `json-schema.app` has not been
-      working since Feb 1
+- Use a better documentation previewer, `json-schema.app` has not been working since Feb 1
-- [ ] Completion
+- Completion
-  - [ ] If `kind` or `apiVersion` is given, give completion suggestions for the other
+  - If `kind` or `apiVersion` is given, give completion suggestions for the other
-  - [ ] Suggest `enum`s from the schema
+  - Suggest `enum`s from the schema
-- [ ] Code actions
+- Code actions
-  - [ ] Fill all required fields.
+  - Fill all required fields.
 Use placeholders that fit the type, or the first `enum`.
-  - [ ] Add all files in the current directory to .resources in a Kustomization file
+  - Add all files in the current directory to .resources in a Kustomization file
-- [ ] Background http server
+- Background http server
-  - [ ] Show external documentation in a nice way for the currently open file.
+  - Show external documentation in a nice way for the currently open file.
 Can do this since we get notifications when the user changes file.
-- [ ] Workspace: If there is an kustomization file, connect the resources somehow?
+- Workspace: If there is an kustomization file, connect the resources somehow?
   And give info if there are things that don't match

 ## Bugs